opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/aggregate.md

 **Gauge**

 * `currentAggregateGroups`: The current number of groups.
-This gauge decreases when groups are concluded and increases when an event triggers the creation of a new group.
+This gauge decreases when groups are concluded and increases when an event initiates the creation of a new group.